-New Settlement Apartments is a nonprofit organization with a 27-year, demonstrated commitment to housing and community development, including working toward educational excellence in local public schools.
+New Settlement is a nonprofit organization with a 27-year, demonstrated commitment to housing and community development, including working toward educational excellence in local public schools.
 Our extensive year-round community services and educational programs are structured in direct response to the interests of several thousand adults and youth who live in the Mt.
 Eden community, a chronically underserved area of the Bronx.

 The Bronx Helpers is a leadership development and community service program for 100 middle-school youth.

-NSA’s College Access Center provides a one-stop center for all things college-related, including intensive one-on-one counseling as well as college visits, SAT prep, financial aid counseling, early college awareness and follow-up with all students who enter college; in 2017 we served 1,400 students.
+New Settlement’s College Access Center provides a one-stop center for all things college-related, including intensive one-on-one counseling as well as college visits, SAT prep, financial aid counseling, early college awareness and follow-up with all students who enter college; in 2017 we served 1,400 students.

 The Parent Action Committee brings parents together to become more involved in their children’s education and to advocate for improved conditions in CSD9 schools.

-NSA’s Community Campus features a stunning state-of-the-art community center with swimming pool, community garden, dance studio, cooking classrooms and multipurpose rooms connected to three public schools serving 1,100 students in grades K-12.
+New Settlement’s Community Campus features a stunning state-of-the-art community center with swimming pool, community garden, dance studio, cooking classrooms and multipurpose rooms connected to three public schools serving 1,100 students in grades K-12.

 The Young Adult Opportunity Initiative, serving 160 opportunity youth ages 16-24, provides employment training and placement, education and social supports.